Delta2Force/RedditWii/README.md

 WARNING: After exiting from a post to the front page, attempting to view another post will crash your entire system.

 Pressing the Home Button will exit the app.

+## Building from Source
+First you need [devkitppc](https://devkitpro.org/wiki/Getting_Started).
+Then you need to install the GRRLIB API which you can get [here.](https://github.com/GRRLIB/GRRLIB)

+After installing this, just execute "make" in the root directory and a .elf and .dol file should be created!